MTA OKs discounted fare plan, public forums

 The forums will take place May 31 at Adelphi University in Garden City and on June 7 at Long Island MacArthur Airport in Ronkonkoma.

-Two new MTA initiatives will give some Long Island Rail Road customers a cheaper commute — and provide a forum for riders to air their concerns to agency leaders.
+The events will take place May 31 at Adelphi University in Garden City and June 7 at Long Island MacArthur Airport in Ronkonkoma.
+Doors will open at 6 p.m. for the events, which will begin with opportunities for riders to meet with representatives from various railroad departments.
+A brief program will begin at 7 p.m., followed by a question-and-answer session.

+Sen. Todd Kaminsky (D-Long Beach), who has pushed for top Long Island Rail Road leaders to come to Long Island and meet with customers, said Wednesday he hoped the forums will result in “a more dignified experience” for railroad riders.

-The Metropolitan Transportation Authority Board on Wednesday voted to approve a pilot program to offer discounted fares for customers traveling between some New York City stations and Atlantic Terminal in Brooklyn.
+Also Wednesday, the Metropolitan Transportation Authority Board voted to approve a pilot program to offer discounted fares for customers traveling between some New York City stations and Atlantic Terminal in Brooklyn.

 The “Atlantic Ticket Field Study” aims to provide more choices for New York City residents living in so-called transit deserts, where bus and subway options may be limited or inconvenient.
 The new program — previously known as the “Freedom Ticket” — would provide discounts of up to more than 50 percent to riders commuting to and from Brooklyn and nine city stations: Queens Village, Hollis, St. Albans, Rosedale, Laurelton, Locust Manor, Jamaica, East New York and Nostrand Avenue.